 6.NS.3.
 Fluently add, subtract, multiply, and divide multi-digit decimals using the standard algorithm for each operation.
 EE6.NS.3.
 Add, subtract, multiply, and divide whole numbers with decimals up to the hundredths place.
 Level IV AA Students will: EE6.NS.3.
 Add, subtract, multiply, and divide multi-digit numbers with decimals (with or without models).
 Level III AA Students will: EE6.NS.3.
 Add and subtract multi-digit numbers with decimals (with or without models).
 Level II AA Students will: EE6.NS.3.
 Add and subtract multi-digit numbers (with or without models).
+Level II AA Students will: EE6.NS.3.
+Add and subtract multi-digit numbers (with or without models).
 Ex.
 One dollar minus 50 cents is 50.
 Level I AA Students will: EE6.NS.3.
 Add multi-digit numbers (with or without models).
 Ex.
 50 cents plus 50 cents is 1 dollar.
 6.NS.4.
 Find the greatest common factor of two whole numbers less than or equal to 100 and the least common multiple of two whole numbers less than or equal to 12.
-Use the distributive property to express a sum of two whole numbers 1-100 with a common factor as a multiple of a sum of two whole numbers with no common factor.
-For example, express 36 + 8 as 4 (9 + 2).
+Use the distributive property to express a sum of two whole numbers $1-100$ with a common factor as a multiple of a sum of two whole numbers with no common factor.
+For example, express $36 + 8$ as $4 (9 + 2)$.
 EE6.NS.4.
 Identify common factors within numbers.
 Level IV AA Students will: EE6.NS.4.
-List the factors for numbers 1 through 20, without models.
-Level III AA Students will: EE6.NS.4.
-List the factors for numbers 1 through 20, with models.
-Level II AA Students will: EE6.NS.4.
-List the factors for numbers 1 through 10, without models.
-Level I AA Students will: EE6.NS.4.
-List the factors for numbers 1 through 10, with models.
-Apply and extend previous understandings of numbers to the system of rational numbers.
+List the factors for numbers 1 through 20, without models.18Level III AA Students will: EE6.NS.4.
+List the factors for numbers 1 through 20, with models.18Level II AA Students will: EE6.NS.4.
+List the factors for numbers 1 through 10, without models.2Level I AA Students will: EE6.NS.4.
+List the factors for numbers 1 through 10, without models.2Level I AA Students will: EE6.NS.4.
+List the factors for numbers 1 through 10, with models.233 Apply and extend previous understandings of numbers to the system of rational numbers.
 6.NS.5.
 Understand that positive and negative numbers are used together to describe quantities having opposite directions or values (e.g., temperature above/below zero, elevation above/below sea level, credits/debits, positive / negative electric charge); use positive and negative numbers to represent quantities in real-world contexts, explaining the meaning of 0 in each situation.
 EE6.NS.5.
 Compare the value of numbers.
 Level IV AA Students will: EE6.NS.5.
 Apply positive and negative numbers in real-world contexts from greater than positive 10 to less than negative 10.
 Level III AA Students will: EE6.NS.5.
 Order positive and negative numbers from least to greatest.
 Level II AA Students will: EE6.NS.5.
 Order positive numbers from least to greatest.
-Level I AA Students will: EE6.NS.5.
+Level I AA Students will: Level I AA Students will: EE6.NS.5.
 Identify which is greater than and less than, using positive numbers less than 10.